KevinJones/komma-games-quartz/content/Game Review Tags.md

 ### Other Tags

 - #gr-pure-adventure - Games that focus on people, plots, and puzzles, often with a simple "point-and-click" interface.
 I call them "pure" because they don't include elements of action or strategy. *Grim Fandango* is a pure adventure game, while *Ocarina of Time* is not.
-- gr-puzzle - any game where you primarily solve puzzles using logic, pattern recognition, sequence solving, or spatial reasoning.
+- #gr-puzzle - any game where you primarily solve puzzles using logic, pattern recognition, sequence solving, or spatial reasoning.
 This includes games that require quick thinking such as *Puyo Puyo* as well as more laid-back experiences.
 - #gr-cardboard - Video games that adapt an existing card or board game to digital form, or simulate one that could exist.

 ## Theme Tags

 - By setting time period
 	- #gr-ancient - games set in a bronze age or iron age culture, such as Ancient Greece or Ancient Egypt.
-	- gr-post-classical- games set in post-classical history from about 500 CE to 1500, such as Medieval Europe or the Three Kingdoms period in China.
+	- #gr-post-classical - games set in post-classical history from about 500 CE to 1500, such as Medieval Europe or the Three Kingdoms period in China.
-	- gr-modern-history- games set during the time of Europe's Renaissance or Industrial Revolution periods; about 1500 CE to 1945.
+	- #gr-modern-history - games set during the time of Europe's Renaissance or Industrial Revolution periods; about 1500 CE to 1945.
-	- gr-contemporary- games set in a world like ours from 1945 to the present time, including the near-future.
+	- #gr-contemporary - games set in a world like ours from 1945 to the present time, including the near-future.
-	- gr-futuristic- games set in a speculated future, with a high tech feeling.
+	- #gr-futuristic - games set in a speculated future, with a high tech feeling.
-	- gr-space - futuristic games featuring space travel.
+	- #gr-space - futuristic games featuring space travel.
 - #gr-historical - attempts to represent a historical setting more-or-less accurately.
-- gr-horror - any game that feels like horror fiction, seeking to elicit an entertaining fear or disgust, regardless of the type of gameplay.
+- #gr-horror - any game that feels like horror fiction, seeking to elicit an entertaining fear or disgust, regardless of the type of gameplay.
-- gr-fantasy- games that make the impossible seem real, often with a narrative inspired by human myth and in a fictional universe.
+- #gr-fantasy - games that make the impossible seem real, often with a narrative inspired by human myth and in a fictional universe.
 Contrast with "historical".
-- gr-sci-fi - games that have some grounding (even loosely) in science and logic, with a story that explores the consequences of scientific advancement or new discoveries.
+- #gr-sci-fi - games that have some grounding (even loosely) in science and logic, with a story that explores the consequences of scientific advancement or new discoveries.
-- gr-war - games set in a real or fictional military conflict where you play as a soldier, general, or military technician.
+- #gr-war - games set in a real or fictional military conflict where you play as a soldier, general, or military technician.
 Fantasy or far-future wars aren't included.
-- gr-crime-and-mystery- games about crime or its detection.
+- #gr-crime-and-mystery - games about crime or its detection.

 ## Gamer Profile Tags